UrbanDS/aric2020/README.md

 (TBC-to be confirmed)

 ### Program Committee
-Bandana Kar, Oak Ridge National Laboratory, TN, USA(TBC)
-Guangtao FU, University of Exeter, UK(TBC)
-Shima Mohebbi, University of Oklahoma, OK, USA(TBC)
-Philip James, Newcastle University, UK(TBC)
-Mark Raymond, University of Oklahoma, OK, USA(TBC)
-Olufemi Omitaomu, Oak Ridge National Laboratory, TN, USA(TBC)
-Christa Brelsford, Oak Ridge National Laboratory, TN, USA(TBC)
-Husain Aziz, Oak Ridge National Laboratory, TN, USA(TBC)
+Husain Aziz, Oak Ridge National Laboratory, TN, USA
-Greg Zacharewicz, IMS Laboratory, Bordeaux, France(TBC)
-Xinyue Ye,  New Jersey Institute of Technology, NJ, USA(TBC)
-Pierre Emmanuel, University of Oklahoma, OK, USA(TBC)
-Walid Saad, Virginia Tech, VA, USA(TBC)
 Christa Brelsford, Oak Ridge National Laboratory, TN, USA
+Pierre Emmanuel, University of Oklahoma, OK, USA
+Guangtao FU, University of Exeter, UK
 Weisi Guo, University of Warwick, UK
+Philip James, Newcastle University, UK
+Bandana Kar, Oak Ridge National Laboratory, TN, USA
+Shima Mohebbi, University of Oklahoma, OK, USA
+Olufemi Omitaomu, Oak Ridge National Laboratory, TN, USA
+Mark Raymond, University of Oklahoma, OK, USA
+Walid Saad, Virginia Tech, VA, USA
 Bing She, University of Michigan, MI, USA
 Roger Wang, Rutgers University, NJ, USA
 Shaohua Wang, New Jersey Institute of Technology, NJ, USA
+Xinyue Ye,  New Jersey Institute of Technology, NJ, USA
+Greg Zacharewicz, IMS Laboratory, Bordeaux, France

 ### ORGANIZER BIOGRAPHIES:
 __Bandana Kar__: Bandana Kar is a R & D Staff in the National Security Emerging Technologies Division at Oak Ridge National Laboratory.
 She was an Associate Professor in the Department of Geography and Geology at University of Southern Mississippi, Hattiesburg, MS. Her research focuses on integrating geospatial and computational sciences along with big data for situational awareness and assessment of resilience of infrastructures and cities.
 Her expertise includes image processing, spatio-temporal modeling and analytics, optimization and cyberGIS with applications in urban systems, extreme weather events, and infrastructure interdependency modeling.
 She has been funded by the Department of Homeland Security, National Science Foundation, Department of Defense and National Aeronautics and Space Administration.
 She received the Regional Development and Planning emerging scholar award from American Association of Geographers in 2019 and is the Social and Behavioral Science Editor for IEEE-Natural Hazards Review.